athingmaker/NovaHub/README.md

 ## License

 This project is open-source and available under the MIT License.
-Feel free to use, modify, and deploy **NovaHub** for your own projects.